 Bitterness can be a pleasurable feature in carbonated beverages and we can engineer the effects of enzymatic bittering into production.
 If we anticipate the effect and find that it conforms to our desired harmonies, the life span of the product increases significantly.
 Bottled sparkling cocktails that we thought would have to be made and sold every day can last for weeks.

 Consider Brynn Tattan’s Tiger Lilly (of Back Bar fame)

 carbonated to 7g/l of dissolved CO2

 1 oz. st. germain

 .75 oz. aperol

 1 oz. water

-the success and ease of the technique has proven it to be the best way to treat near all citrus juices. currently at the bar we juice a few days worth of lemons then bottle and de-aerate. lemon juice seems to be less subject to enzymatic bittering than lime juice and after even a week we could detect no oxidized aromas. now citrus juices can be effectively and practically preserved with no expensive and high foot print vacuum de-gassing equipment and no need to tie up freezer space.
+The success and ease of the technique has proven it to be the best way to treat near all citrus juices.
+Currently at the bar we juice a few days worth of lemons then bottle and de-aerate.
+Lemon juice seems to be less subject to enzymatic bittering than lime juice and after even a week we could detect no oxidized aromas.
+Now citrus juices can be effectively and practically preserved with no expensive and large foot print vacuum de-gassing equipment and no need to tie up freezer space.